 Description: In this procedure, all the individuals of selected large, presumably important species are counted in one or more large defined areas.

-Purpose: By counting larger invertebrates such as ochre sea stars, abalone, and anemones in a permanent area, we can detect changes in abundance over time.
+Purpose: By counting larger invertebrates such as abalone and anemones in a permanent area, we can detect changes in abundance over time.
 The ochre seastar is the “keystone” species governing biological diversity in the entire intertidal zone.

 Procedure: The size and location of permanent areas used for total counts varies from site to site; however the general technique remains the same for all sites.
 The general procedures are as follows: